Duration & Fees

 For booking purposes would anyone choosing NOT to trek the gorillas advise Amanzi Travel as soon as possible, and preferably when making their booking.

-Township Tour and Wine Tasting in Cape Town; Half-day canoeing on the Gariep (Orange) River; Fish River Canyon; Namib-Naukluft National Park; Transfer to Sossusvlei, Swakopmund, Spitzkoppe (day trip); Etosha National Park; Okavango Delta Excursion; Chobe Overnight Excursion; Victoria Falls Entry; South Luangwa National Park; Lake Malawi; Zanzibar Ferry; Zanzibar Excursion; Spice Tour; Sunset Dhow Cruist; Dar-es-Salaam and Meserani Snake Park and Cultural Museum; Kampala and Lake Bunyoni; Lake Naivasha; Lake Nakuru; Great Rift Valley and Masai Mara National Reserve.
+Township Tour and Wine Tasting in Cape Town; Half-day canoeing on the Gariep (Orange) River; Fish River Canyon; Namib-Naukluft National Park; Transfer to Sossusvlei, Swakopmund, Spitzkoppe (day trip); Etosha National Park; Okavango Delta Excursion; Chobe Overnight Excursion; Victoria Falls Entry; South Luangwa National Park; Lake Malawi; Zanzibar Ferry; Zanzibar Excursion; Spice Tour; Sunset Dhow Cruist; Dar-es-Salaam; Serengeti National Park; Meserani Snake Park and Cultural Museum; Kampala and Lake Bunyoni; Lake Naivasha; Lake Nakuru; Great Rift Valley and Masai Mara National Reserve.

 With nine provinces, 11 official languages and 3 capital cities, South Africa will stop all travellers in their tracks - such is the WOW factor.

 Starting in the mother city, Cape Town has much to offer, such as the flat topped Table Mountain which is awesome for hiking and gives a fantastic aerial view of the city.
 Long Street - the pulse of the city - is the place for food and entertainment, the Cape area can provide a full day of education and sightseeing, and not to be missed is a Winelands Tour for breathtaking view and great wine tasting.

 DAY 1: Cape Town to Cederberg Area (L / D)